Before You Arrive

 Some countries also impose vaccination requirements, entry/exit taxes, or other requirements that you should be aware of before departure.
 Many countries have restrictions on which items you can bring to, or take from, the country.
 Many times, this includes medication.
 More information can be found at the CBP Customs and Import Restrictions Advice page.

 International Students Going Abroad

 International students at Penn State may face unique requirements for travel outside of the United States.
-These students should consult with an international student advisor at the Directorate of International Student and Scholar Advising (DISSA) to determine how overseas study will affect their current immigration status.
+These students should consult with an international student adviser at the Directorate of International Student and Scholar Advising (DISSA) to determine how overseas study will affect their current immigration status.
 DISSA can be contacted through email at DISSA-Adviser@psu.edu or via walk-in at 409 Boucke Building.